alberthun/legacy-sense-docs/guides/001-devices/003-android-sdk.md

 > Note: To use Reach SDK with Google Fitness API, you need to register an OAUTH 2.0 client and sign your debug and release builds accordingly.
 For details on step by step integration, please refer to https://developers.google.com/fit/android/get-api-key

-To listen to push notifications from SixGill, register broadcast listeners with `IntentFilter` of `Reach.PUSH_BROADCAST`
+To listen to push notifications from Sixgill, register broadcast listeners with `IntentFilter` of `Reach.PUSH_BROADCAST`

 ```java
 const pushReceiver = new BroadcastReceiver(){